kubeshop/monokle/docs/tutorials/configuring-monokle.md

 ![Helm](img/helm-9.png)

-**Step 6:** Tick the Automatically Load Last Folder checkbox to reload the last reviewed folder on launching Monokle.
+**Step 9:** Tick the Automatically Load Last Folder checkbox to reload the last reviewed folder on launching Monokle.

 ![Startup](img/startup-10.png)

 Thus you can configure your Monokle environment.

-If you still have doubts, feel free to connect with us.
-Monokle is your K8s best friend!
+Got queries?
+Please feel free to join our open source community on Discord with this [invite link](https://discord.gg/6zupCZFQbe) and start your discussion.